soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 ---

-## Relevance and benefits of CIDOC CRM
+## Relevance and Benefits of CIDOC CRM

 WissKI uses CIDOC CRM because it …